Kazan (cookware): Etymology

 The origin of the word kazan can be ultimately traced back to Old Turkic verb kaz-, meaning "gouge, carve, hollow out" and present participle suffix of +(g)An.
 The word evolved to Middle Turkic as kazğan, meaning "big copper vessel".
 Oldest written record of the word in any Turkic language is dated back to Mahmud al-Kashgari's 1073 work Dīwān Lughāt al-Turk.
 It is also mentioned in Codex Cumanicus.

+Health hazards

+Some nominally aluminium kazans in fact may be made from a mixture of smelted metals, including lead.
+Such kazans represent a serious health hazard if food prepared from them is eaten, particularly for children.
+High levels of lead have been found in pressure cooker kazans from Afghanistan.

 History

 Kazans seem to have been invented by the Turkic nomads and were used as their basic cooking utensil.
 They resemble in shape the Chinese wok or the Indian karahi but differ from them in shape and also lack a handle.
 The Scythians and other Iranian peoples inhabitants of the western steppes before the Turkic migrations, used different cooking utensils.
 They used round bottomed clay and bronze pots having a more big-bellied shape than the hemispherical profile of the kazan.
 Some peoples neighboring the Turkic peoples adopted the kazan for its usefulness.
 Especially in making pilaf (rice) for occasions like weddings.